Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Sandra Graves has provided this photo, which was taken outside The Royal Oak near the old St John's School in Brook Road.
 The old football ground is in the background.

-'Also along the row is Rita Spatman, Mr and Mrs Fennis used to live in Hamilton Road and Harry and Alice Keyes.'
+'Also along the row is Rita SPATMAN, Mr and Mrs FENNIS used to live in Hamilton Road and Harry and Alice KEYES.
+Alice KEYES is the 2nd lady from the left wearing a cardigan.
+Not sure if Harry KEYES is just behind her or to her right'

-Mrs Pauline Latarche adds 'the lady in the front row in a striped dress holding a white handbag is my Mother-in-Law - Mary Latarche, and her husband - Charles, is in the back row to her left (right looking at the picture) with no cap or hat on.'
+Mrs Pauline Latarche: the lady in the front row in a striped dress holding a white handbag is my Mother-in-Law - Mary LATARCHE, and her husband - Charles, is in the back row to her left (right looking at the picture) with no cap or hat on.

 If you recognise anyone in the crowd please get in touch.